Robert Half Q4 2024 Earnings Call Transcript

 Vice Chairman, President and Chief Executive Officer at Robert Half

 Our exposure to federal government is very low.
-In our public sector work, to the extent we do government work at all, it's substantially local -- state and local, not federal.
-And so while we don't have zero exposure, it's a very small number.
+In our public sector work to the extent we do government work at all, it's substantially local state and local, not federal.
+And so while we don't have 0 exposure, it's a very small number.

 Jeff Silber

-Would that state local work, for instance include like Medicare work where the money has come from the federal government, but it's state and local driven?
+And would that state and local work, for instance, include like Medicare work where the money has come from the federal government,

 Keith Waddell